wanirepo/affectneuro_2024fall/README.md

 ## Response to video lectures

-Please submit your discussion questions and comments for each video lecture through [this google form](https://forms.gle/6GdNGWfxRsbBHABJ9)
+Please submit your discussion questions and comments for each video lecture through [this google form](https://forms.gle/6GdNGWfxRsbBHABJ9) before 01:00 AM on the day of class.
+(E.g., if we have a class 10:30 AM on 9/13, please submit the comments before 01:00 AM on 9/13).

 ## Term project